openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Usercreatewithlist.md

 public class Usercreatewithlist extends extends ApiClient implements [UsercreatewithlistPost.PostOperation](../../paths/usercreatewithlist/UsercreatewithlistPost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/user/createWithList"

 ## Method Summary
 | Modifier and Type | Method and Description |